Named after a Japanese spider demon

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species..

 The Joro Spider — or Trichonephila clavata — is seemingly named after a spider demon in Japanese culture, which is primarily due to its intimidating physique.
 Though it was once exclusive to regions like Japan and Korea, it has become an invasive species in some areas of the United States, allowing the population to thrive.
 It takes care of pesky insects like the mosquito and the stink bug, but the orb-shaped webs tend to take over wherever they are attached.
-When the spider is not building its web for its babies, it can go along the wind on a string of its own silk.
+When the trichonephila clavatais not building a web for its babies, it can go along the wind on a string of its own silk.

 What’s the Big Deal About Joro Spiders?

-Though the Joro spider is a relatively helpful creature, the invasive nature of the species leads many people to become afraid.
+Though the Joro spider (trichonephila clavata) is a relatively helpful creature, the invasive nature of the species leads many people to become afraid.
 After all, they are rather large and intimidating for anyone that has yet to see one in person.
 They primarily come from Southeast Asia, but they’ve been sighted in Georgia since 2013.

 While these spiders ordinarily keep to themselves, they are currently making headlines for their mass numbers in 25 different counties in Georgia.
 They travel for up to 100 miles with their ballooning technique, gliding on the air currents to their final destination.
 They can be quite intimidating, collecting in groups around homes and in the woods.